ShamSinha/Image-Recognition-Website/README.md

 ## Landmarks Recognition Model

-**These are the landmarks that our Keras model can recognise with 70% accuracy in validation set which comprise of 590 images and training set comprise of 5300 images**
+**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 70% accuracy in validation set which comprise of 590 images and training set comprise of 5300 images**

 1. Angkor Wat: 173
 2. Arc de Triomphe: 163